nueces/qcase/README.md

 #### Workflows:

 - Investigate how to reuse a GitHub workflows definition to reduce the code duplication.
+And
   See: https://docs.github.com/en/actions/using-workflows/reusing-workflows

 #### At Bootstrap: